nathaliemayor/nathaliemayor/README.md

-### About
+### About me

+Hi!
 I am a Master student in quantitative economics at the University of St.Gallen, 🇨🇭

 I have a particular interest in topics lying in the intersection of *classical* econometrics and machine learning time series forecasting methods.